lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

   * Use of a new EAD item in the EDHOC and OSCORE profile of ACE.

   * Table summarizing expected behavior for different trust policies.

+  * Scope limited to authentication methods defined in RFC 9528.

 * Consistency alignments with draft-ietf-ace-edhoc-oscore-profile.